zacanger/hipper/README.md

 Contributing: please do!
 Syntax files are welcome.
 Anyone with regular expression skills, definitely welcome.
 Any other fixes or features, probably welcome.

+If you're interested in improving highlighting or language support, check out the files under the highlight directory, and if you add a language, please also add it to `plugins/highlight.js` in your PR.

 --------

 ## Usage